ntiss/sonar-apigee-plugin/README.md

 >
 >:heavy_multiplication_x: : not yet implemented
 >
->:x: : won't be implemented.
+>:o: : won't be implemented.
 See details in Description column

 ### Bundle level